-However, since telecom service providers providing IPTV service will not be covered by Cable Television Network (Regulation) Act 1995 as already discussed, content regulation becomes an important issue.
+- 3.2.2 So, Cable operators even if using IP technology will only be permitted to show broadcast television signals as defined in Cable television Networks (Regulation) Act 1995 and will have to adhere to program code and advertisement code guidelines issued from time to time. - 3.2.3 Since telecom service providers providing IPTV service will not be covered by Cable Television Network (Regulation) Act 1995 as already discussed, content regulation becomes an important issue.
 Here it is important to note that neither Telegraph Act nor licensing conditions of telecom operators permitted to provide triple play services or IPTV service prescribe any specific provisions for content regulation.
 Therefore, it becomes necessary to have appropriate formulation in place in this regard.

-3.2.2 Generally IPTV provider can get TV channels only from broadcasters.
+We may make it clear that scope of telecom licensee providing IP TV will be restricted within the scope of their respective licenses only. - 3.2.4 Generally telecom licensee providing IPTV can get TV channels from broadcasters.
 Broadcasters are already bound by the uplinking/ down-linking guidelines.
-Therefore as long as such IPTV operators provide only those channels which already have up-linking/ down-linking permission there will be no issue relating to the content regulation.
+Therefore as long as such

+IPTV operators provide only those channels which already have up-linking/ down-linking permission there will be no issue relating to the content regulation.
 Telecom service provider providing IPTV will not be responsible for such content and responsibility will completely rest with broadcaster providing such contents.